|2nd Tuesday of the month.||Close at 4 p.m.|

 Emergency Contraception (EC)

-Denver Public Health also provides free emergency contraception (or EC).
+Denver Public Health also provides free emergency contraception (or EC), such as Plan B or Ella.
 EC may be used to help prevent pregnancy after having sex without using birth control.
 EC must be taken within five days after unprotected intercourse.
 EC is most effective when taken as soon as possible after having sex.